Writing Robust Python Scripts for Automated Field Type Casting Jump to heading

 • Precision tolerance: ±0.0001 deviation for float32/float64 rounding

-• Audit requirement: Log pre-cast/post-cast null counts, fallback applications, and CRS transformations
+• Audit requirement: log pre-cast and post-cast null counts, fallback applications, and CRS transformations